Symphoricarpos: Ecology

 Snowberry is a hermaphroditic species meaning it contains both male and female reproductive organs.
 It has the ability to grow via seeds but typically reproduces by releasing shoots from a rhizome.
 This method of shoot dispersal allows snowberry to grow in dense populations of bushes and trees.
-Snowberry plants also tend to use a reproductive method called layering in which the plant’s vertical stems will wilt and droop until they touch surrounding soil.
+Snowberry plants also tend to use a reproductive method called layering in which the plant's vertical stems will wilt and droop until they touch surrounding soil.
 Upon making contact with soil, roots will begin to form.
 Snowberry plants are resilient and studies have proved they are able to tolerate dormant seasonal fires.
-These fires actually encourage the snowberry plant’s layering reproductive method, as the regeneration of new plants results in an increased number of stems and therefore more opportunities for layering to occur.
+These fires actually encourage the snowberry plant's layering reproductive method, as the regeneration of new plants results in an increased number of stems and therefore more opportunities for layering to occur.

-Common snowberry (S. albus) is an important winter food source for quail, pheasant, and grouse, but is considered poisonous to humans.
+Common snowberry (S. albus) is a resilient plant that thrives in dry woodland conditions.
+Its berries ripen during fall and last through winter, making it an important winter food source for quail and grouse.
+However, the berries are considered poisonous to humans.
 The berries contain the isoquinoline alkaloid chelidonine, as well as other alkaloids.
 Ingesting the berries causes mild symptoms of vomiting, dizziness, and slight sedation in children.

-Cultivation & medicinal uses
+Cultivation

 Common snowberry is a popular ornamental shrub in gardens, grown for its decorative white fruit and wildlife gardening.
 It is also a useful landscaping plant due to its extreme versatility—tolerating sun, shade, heat, cold, drought, and inundation.